-Before one starts to How to prepare for CAT 2021, one should realize that CAT is not a technical exam.
+Before one starts to How to prepare for CAT 2022, one should realize that CAT is not a technical exam.
 The exam does not aim to test your depth of mathematical knowledge or the richness of your English vocabulary.
-CAT is an aptitude test that tests your ability to logically understanding and analyze the information provided in the question and arrive at a solution using high school level maths and language skills.
+CAT is an aptitude test that tests your ability to logically understand and analyze the information provided in the question and arrive at a solution using high school-level maths and language skills.

 How to prepare for CAT Exam Quantitative Ability (QA) section :